mediolanum1/financial_forecasting/README.md

 ## Usage

-The file `predict.ipynb` contains a programm that will make a predicition and compare it with actual data.
+The file `main.ipynb` contains all the code needed for data preparation, model creation, training, and prediction.
-This repo contains trained model, processed dataset and all necessary data for `predict.ipynb` to work so download all files in repo.
+This repo also contains a trained model, processed dataset, and all necessary data for `main.ipynb`, so you don't have to train the model or download files and ect.

 To change the video that is being used for detection, replace the `video_path` value in line 18 of `main.py` with the path to your target video.